xmrfate/IceCream/README.md

 # IceCream
-Ice cream order simulation app - school project
+Ice cream order simulation app - school project - C++

+Developed using C++

 This ice cream ordering app was developed as a school project during my C++ programming class at Calhoun Community College.
 There were several specifications that I had to follow, but I learned many, many things along the way.